Back to Blog Home

 Difference Between Whales and Dolphins

 Both whales and dolphins are incredible species that we should all continue to learn from, and about.
-If you are interested in the rare opportunity of seeing both in the same day, visit Seaworld Orlando and meet our resident dolphins and whales.
+If you are interested in the rare opportunity of seeing both in the same day, visit Seaworld Orlando and meet our resident dolphins and dine with the whales.
 Just be aware of the splash zone, as their flukes are known for being perfect for soaking guests!